labex-labs/open-source-labs/python/python-mastery/lab-ex6-3-inspect-the-internals-of-functions/en/step3.md

 ## How It Works

 1. The `set_fields` method uses `inspect.signature()` to get the parameter names from the `__init__` method.
+This function gives us detailed information about the parameters of the `__init__` method.
-2. It automatically sets the `_fields` class variable based on these parameter names.
+2. It then automatically sets the `_fields` class variable based on these parameter names.
+So, we don't have to write the same parameter names in two different places.
 3. This eliminates the need to manually define both `_fields` and `__init__` with matching parameter names.
+It makes our code more maintainable because if we change the parameters in the `__init__` method, the `_fields` will be updated automatically.

-This approach uses function inspection to make our code more maintainable and less error-prone.
-It's a practical application of Python's introspection capabilities.
+This approach uses function inspection to make our code more maintainable and less error - prone.
+It's a practical application of Python's introspection capabilities, which allow us to examine and modify objects at runtime.